 This article is about how to prevent Goldendoodle matting and it includes the three brushes you must-own for a doodle’s fur type.

-Our mini Goldendoodle girl, Lexie, is now four years old and one of the biggest differences between our prior Golden Retriever and our Goldendoodle is grooming.
+Our mini Goldendoodle girl, Lexie, is now four years old, and one of the biggest differences between our prior Golden Retriever and our Goldendoodle is grooming.
 I have wasted so much money on brushes, detangler sprays, and other junk that just did not work that well.
 As a result of my experience and waste of money, I thought I would share with you what I have found works to prevent matting.
-I will also give you three dog
+I will also give you three dog brush recommendations you need to prevent your Goldendoodle from getting matted.

 Why Do Dogs Get Matted Fur?

 Goldendoodles have a topcoat and undercoat to their fur.
-A Mat in the fur occurs when the topcoat, undercoat and any
+A Mat in the fur occurs when the topcoat, undercoat, and any loose hair get tangled up.

 Sometimes mats occur near the